pennylane-hq/jean_test_front/README.md

 ## Deliverable

 - source code on a private GitHub repository (please invite @quentindemetz @tdeo @rpechayr @soyoh @alex-min @karineHbt @Juleffel @jfpimentel @lucasbonin)
-- the application deployed using your favorite solution (vercel, netlify, heroku, personal server, etc. )
+- the application deployed using your favorite solution (vercel, netlify, heroku, personal server, etc.)
+- please submit links to the above [via this form](https://forms.gle/siH7Rezuq2V1mUJGA)

 You MUST use:
 - bootstrap as UI library